diskoverdata/diskover-docs/source_files/plugins_dupes_finder.md

 ![Image: Hash Values](images/image_plugins_dupes_finder_hash_values_in_file_attributes.png)

+🔴 &nbsp;Check that you have the config file in `~/.config/diskover_dupesfinder/config.yaml`, if not, copy from the default config folder in `configs_sample/diskover_dupesfinder/config.yaml`.

 🔴 &nbsp;The dupes-finder plugin runs post index and  operates on completed indices as a scheduled job or on  demand job to provide  duplicates analysis on completed indices, to enable:
 ```
 vim /root/.config/diskover_dupesfinder/config.yaml